classgraph/classgraph/README.md

 ## More complex usage

-### Working in platforms with non-standard ClassLoaders (JBoss/WildFly, WebLogic, Maven, Tomcat etc.)
+### Working in platforms with non-standard ClassLoaders (JBoss/WildFly, WebLogic, OSGi Equinox, Maven, Tomcat etc.)

 FastClasspathScanner handles a number of non-standard ClassLoaders.
-There is [basic support](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler) for JBoss/WildFly and WebLogic, which implement their own ClassLoaders.
-Maven works when it sets `java.class.path`, but YMMV, since it [has its own](https://github.com/sonatype/plexus-classworlds) unique ClassLoader system.
+There is [basic support](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler) for JBoss/WildFly, WebLogic and OSGi Equinox, which implement their own ClassLoaders.
+Maven works when it sets `java.class.path`, but YMMV, since it [has its own](https://github.com/sonatype/plexus-classworlds) unique ClassLoader system that is not yet supported.
 Tomcat has a [complex](https://www.mulesoft.com/tcat/tomcat-classpath) classloading system, and is less likely to work, but you might get lucky.

-You can add custom [ClassLoader handlers](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler/ClassLoaderHandler.java) to your project without modifying FastClasspathScanner if necessary, although patches that add or improve support for common non-standard ClassLoaders would be appreciated.
+You can handle custom ClassLoaders without modifying FastClasspathScanner by writing a [ClassLoaderHandler](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler/ClassLoaderHandler.java) and registering it using the `ServiceLoader` mechanism.
+Patches to add or improve support for non-standard ClassLoaders would be appreciated.

-If the ServiceLodaer framework cannot find your `ClassLoaderHandler`, or you want to write your own `ClassLoaderHandler` without registering it using the `ServiceLoader` mechanism, you can call the following after calling the constructor, and before calling .scan():
+If the `ServiceLoader` framework cannot find your `ClassLoaderHandler`, or you want to write your own `ClassLoaderHandler` without registering it using the `ServiceLoader` mechanism, you can call the following after calling the constructor, and before calling .scan():

 ```java
 public void registerClassLoaderHandler(ClassLoaderHandler extraClassLoaderHandler)